 Conrad Kramer joined the Mendocino Land Trust in 2020.
 Conrad’s background includes leading land trusts in the Greater Yellowstone Ecosystem, California’s Colorado Desert, and the heartland of the United States where he has worked to conserve and protect critical wildlife habitat, prime agricultural lands, important open spaces, and rural communities.
 His background includes many years of leading ecological restoration efforts, demonstrating sustainable commercial scale agriculture, and expanding outdoor recreation opportunities.
 He holds a BS Degree in Public Affairs from Indiana University.
 Conrad’s wife, Lisa, is an environmental scientist with California State Parks specializing in reforestation.
 They have two sons, recent college graduates, who also call California home. email@example.com

 Larry joined the Mendocino Land Trust in 2019.
-A sixth-generation native to Fort Bragg, Larry’s most recently worked at Mendocino Coast District Hospital for the past 10 years.
-An avid outdoorsman, he also has extensive experience in California Non-Profit management including serving as Board President for the Oakland Gay Men’s Chorus and Board Secretary for the Mount Laguna Improvement Association.
+A sixth-generation native to Fort Bragg, Larry has family dating back to the founding of the town.
+An avid outdoorsman, he also has extensive experience in California nonprofit management including serving as Board President for the Oakland Gay Men’s Chorus and Board Secretary for the Mount Laguna Improvement Association.
 Larry has an undergraduate degree in Psychology and a master’s degree in Educational Technology both from San Diego State University.
-Larry lives in Fort Bragg in a family home built by his grandparents. firstname.lastname@example.org
+Larry lives in Fort Bragg in a family home built by his grandparents and has a love of both railroad history in the area as well as conservation. firstname.lastname@example.org

 Nicolet Houtz, Conservation Project Manager